ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: New Zero-Shot Benchmarks

 \section{New Zero-Shot Benchmarks}

+Existing CTA benchmarks~\cite{Hulsebos2021GitTablesAL,TURLpaper,webtablespaper,sotab} are useful sources of real-world tabular data, but they were designed to evaluate methods that perform CTA on a fixed set of labels that belong classes in well-known ontologies and taxonomies.

-The SOTAB benchmark is a useful source of real-world tabular data, but this benchmark alone cannot approximate the heterogeneity of tabular data found on the web.
-In order to probe the breadth of LLM subject knowledge, we supplement zero-shot SOTAB (SOTAB-27), with \textit{three new zero-shot column type annotation benchmarks}; D4Tables (D4-20), derived from the D4 dataset~\cite{D4paper} and \cite{nyc_opendata}, AmstrTables (Amstr-56), derived from the American Stories dataset~\cite{dell_american_2023}, and PubchemTables (Pubchem-20), derived from the Pubchem dataset, originally retrieved in RDF format.~\cite{fu_pubchemrdf_2015} Examples of our zero-shot benchmarks can be found in \Figref{fig:dataset-samples}.
+In order to probe the breadth of LLM subject knowledge and assess the effectiveness of LLM-CTA methods over rare classes with different characteristics, we create \textit{three new zero-shot column type annotation benchmarks}: D4Tables (D4-20), derived from the D4 dataset~\cite{D4paper} and \cite{nyc_opendata}, AmstrTables (Amstr-56), derived from the American Stories dataset~\cite{dell_american_2023}, and PubchemTables (Pubchem-20), derived from the Pubchem dataset~\cite{fu_pubchemrdf_2015}.
+Examples of our zero-shot benchmarks can be found in \Figref{fig:dataset-samples}.

-Each of our benchmarks is constructed using the same general approach; we reprocess the dataset in such a way that particular classes of data can be interpreted as columns, fix a random seed, and sample from the data pool to produce synthetic columns of a wide range of lengths.
-We treat all columns as independent, ignoring any potential relationships as the level of a table.
-However, there are important differences in the content of the columns and the formulation of the classes which allow for a diverse evaluation suite.
+Each of our benchmarks is constructed using the same general approach: we reprocess the dataset so that classes of data can be interpreted as columns, fix a random seed, and sample from the data pool to produce synthetic columns of a wide range of lengths, treating all columns as independent.
+This approach to CTA benchmarking stands in contrast with existing benchmarks and methods, which leverage relationships at the level of a table.
+However, the definition of CTA does not \emph{guarantee} the existence of such informative metadata.
+Furthermore, in some real-world settings, such information is not available.
+We therefore regard these new benchmarks as a distinct, but valuable, way to measure progress in CTA.

-With respect to data cleaning, we follow \cite{sotab} and attempt to replicate, as closely as possible, the distributions encountered in \textit{real-world data}.
-This results in some column types that are degenerate (such as $\{\texttt{permit-type, other-states}$ in D4-Tables), while others can be addressed model free with regex pattern matching (such as $\{\texttt{Journal ISSN}$ in Pubchem).
+We follow the approach used in \cite{sotab} and attempt to replicate, as closely as possible, the distributions encountered in \textit{real-world data}.
+This results in some column types that are extremely low-variance (such as $\texttt{ethnicity}$ in D4Tables, with only 5 unique values).
+In other types, the set of potential unique entries in one type is entirely subsumed by another type, e.g., \texttt{us-state, other-states} in D4-Tables.
+Others can be addressed model free with regex pattern matching (such as \texttt{Journal ISSN} in Pubchem).
 As noted in \Secref{sec:label-remap}, when such solutions are possible, we utilize them in both our baseline approaches and the ArcheType method itself.